Do I Have Recourse When Movers Are Late?

 3. Answer some questions about your specific move, your moving company, and the complaint for which you'd like relief.

 It may seem too good to be true, but it really only takes a few screen taps to demand recourse when movers are late.
 The best part is that you can expect your demands to be met within two weeks with a fair amount of confidence.
-If two weeks pass and you haven't been compensated, you can use DoNotPay to sue the moving company in Small Claims court in just a few quick, easy, and successful steps.
+If two weeks pass and you haven't been compensated, you can use DoNotPay to send demand letters to the moving company in Small Claims court in just a few quick, easy, and successful steps.

 What Else Can DoNotPay Do for Me?